GYOSHEV-INDUSTRIES/GyoUtils/README.md

 # GyoUtils

-Gyoutils is a simple C++ library used to simplify and speedup development while working in C/C++, with a focus on speed and simplicity.
+GyoUtils is a simple C++ library used to simplify and speedup development while working in C/C++, with a focus on speed and simplicity.

 Programming has become an increasingly complex, annoying and troublesome task.
 Meanwhile applications are becoming slower and buggier, each year requiring more and more powerful hardware.
-What in the past could be done by any programmer are now only possible by teams of hundreds or even thousands of persons.
+What in the past could be done by any programmer is now only possible by teams of hundreds or even thousands of people.

 We do not agree.